 - Chicken breasts really can vary in size, but I've found somewhere between 1.5 to 2 pounds of raw chicken breasts to yield four-ish cups of cooked and shredded chicken.

 - 4 - 5 cups cooked and shredded chicken anything in this range is fine (see note)

 - ⅔ cup light mayonnaise

 - 2 tablespoon apple cider vinegar or white

 - ½ teaspoon salt

 - 1 cup sliced celery

-In a large bowl, combine mayonnaise, vinegar, salt, and curry powder.
+- In a large bowl, whisk together mayonnaise, vinegar, curry powder, salt, and pepper.
 Stir in chicken, celery, onion, and cashews until chicken is fully coated by mayonnaise mixture and all ingredients are well mixed.
 Refrigerate if not serving right away.

 Nutritional information is provided as an estimate.
 As it can vary due to many factors (brands used, quantities, etc.), we cannot guarantee its accuracy.Food Safety and Nutrition Disclaimer